Ionel Talpazan, stateless, born in Romania.

 6. 1was formerly represented in these proceedings by The Law Office of David H. Faux, acting pro bono.

-14. For these reasons, I respectfully request that this Court suspend the current deadline for the filing of my applications for relief, and set new deadlines when I appear before the Court for my next Master calendar on March 10, 2010.
+9. For these reasons, I respectfully request that this Court suspend the current deadline for the filing of my applications for relief, and set new deadlines when I appear before the Court for my next Master calendar on March 10, 2010.
 By that date I hope to have obtained new counsel who will be able to agree to a new filing deadline.
-Even if I have not obtained new counsel by then, I hope to have been able to obtain pro bono assistance in completing the necessary forms within a reasonable period after March 10, 2010.

 January 15, 2010